kaizu/ipynb_generator/README.md

 ## SYNTAX

+A code block in the given markdown is automatically translated into a code cell.

 `<!--- --->` works as a separator for cells.

 `<!---python--->` tells the following cell is a code for Python.
 In the cell, lines starts with three back-ticks, \`\`\`, are ignored at the generation.
 Thus, the typical way to specifying a code for Python is: